simplicitesoftware/docs/content/CTG_50_docs/CTG_90_misc/LSN_220_databases-howto/databases-howto.md

 ![](top10.png)

-When the duration is too long the query has to be analyzed with an external CLI to `EXPLAIN PLAN`.
+When the duration is too long the query has to be analyzed with an external CLI to `EXPLAIN PLAN`:
+- Some queries may be long (full scan) but called once to load data in cache.
-Indexes can be added has described above with a SQL shared script.
+- For the others, indexes can be added has described above with a SQL shared script.